-The Student Accounts Office also distributes Pell and other grants, scholarships and loan refunds to students via their selected refund preference (direct deposit or paper check by mail).
+The Student Accounts Office also distributes financial aid refunds to students, via their selected refund preference (direct deposit or paper check by mail).

 Campus Food Service

 A full-service dining hall is available for all NCMC students, staff and the public in the lower level of Selby Hall.
 Residence hall students have a weekly meal plan required as a part of their room and board.
 Commuter students, faculty and staff are also welcome to eat in the dining hall.
 Delicious entrees, plus a soup and salad bar are provided daily.